yangxvlin/comp90025-pmc-notes/README.md

   - Nick's Class: def [34]
 ### PRAM
 - PRAM [20]
+  - We only have p processors in theory, why still need it?
+    - [20] and It allows us to explore how much parallelism we can actually achieve in theory.
+So it helps answer the question: is it worthwhile building a computer with more processors or not, for the given problem?
+Also, without allowing the number of processors to be a function of problem size, we can not reduce the complexity of the best known sequential algorithm; albeit that this reduction in complexity is theoretical.
+Finally, it is relatively easy to efficiently use less processors than a given parallel algorithm prescribes, while it is relatively hard to devise an algorithm that efficiently uses more processes than a given (parallel) algorithm describes.
+So devising an algorithm that shows how to use as many processors as possible is generally more useful.
 - 4 PRAM sub-categories [21]
   - C: concurrent, E: exclusive, R: read, W: write
   - EREW